-- (1) This section applies to a relevant service provider who uses a restrictive practice in relation to an adult with an intellectual or cognitive disability. - (2) The relevant service provider must keep and implement procedures that ensure an individual acting for the relevant service provider who uses the restrictive practice in relation to the adult- - (a) has sufficient knowledge of the requirements for lawful use of the restrictive practice; and - (b) has the skills and knowledge required to use the restrictive practice appropriately. - (3) In this section-
+- (1) This section applies to a relevant service provider, other than a relevant service provider prescribed by regulation, that uses a restrictive practice in relation to an adult with an intellectual or cognitive disability. - (2) The relevant service provider must keep and implement procedures that ensure an individual acting for the relevant service provider who uses the restrictive practice in relation to the adult- - (a) has sufficient knowledge of the requirements for lawful use of the restrictive practice; and - (b) has the skills and knowledge required to use the restrictive practice appropriately. - (3) In this section-